akornelia/salt-fall19-stars/README.md

 #### If you finish
 1. Make sure __everybody in your mob understands how the app works__.
 Make sure everybody can run the app on their computer!
+2. Do the bonus exercise to handle pagination in your API.
 2. Add images to the players.
 You may use some external API - or just download and save on disk.
 3. Take a mentors role and help the other mobs.
-4. Work with the regular expressions lab.
+5. Work with the regular expressions lab.
-5. Do the bonus exercise to handle pagination in your API.